Bordeaux Grapes Unveiled: Embark on a Masterclass in Wine Excellence

 Cabernet Sauvignon

 Arguably the most famous red grape variety in the world, Cabernet Sauvignon requires little introduction.
 It became important in the Medoc during the 19th century, when growers realized it was less susceptible to spring frost than Merlot and provided good wine even at higher yields.
 With naturally small berries leading to a high ratio of skin to juice, good Cabernet offers deep color, high phenolics concentration, and the structure to age for a lifetime.
-Collaborating with the terroir is the secret to the power, longevity, and might of Chateau Lafite and Latour wines.
+Collaborating with the terroir is the secret to Chateau Lafite and Latour wines’ power, longevity, and First Growth might.

 Cabernet Sauvignon is renowned for its singular flavors of blackcurrants, blackberries, and dark cherries.
 In hotter climates, one tends to encounter stewed fruit and chocolate characteristics, but the best of the Medoc will effortlessly marry elegance with the power to produce something spectacular.
 Unripe Sauvignon from weaker vintages is unpleasant, with vegetal aromas and notes of asparagus and green pepper dominating the palate.